Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBReliable regional performance for national reach.
+Global Connectivity GradeBReliable performance for national and regional reach.

 Direct Cloud On-Ramps0 – as of December 2025Nearest hub is London for major cloud access.

-Power Cost£0.17/kWh – as of December 2025Based on nuclear and renewable energy mix.
+Power Cost£0.17/kWh – as of December 2025Competitive pricing based on a diverse energy mix.

 Disaster RiskLow (2.1/10) – as of December 2025One of the lowest risk profiles in the region.

-Tax IncentivesNo – as of December 2025No specific incentives for data center operators.
+Tax IncentivesNo – as of December 2025No specific tax holidays for data center operators.

 Sales Tax20% VAT – as of December 2025Standard UK value added tax rate.